⚠ Mississippi Eviction Notices: Mississippi Cure-or-Quit (14-Day) All Eviction Notices State Late Rent Notices Mississippi Unconditional Quit

 • If tenant cures: accept the cure, document it, and do not file eviction

-• Wait full 30 days before filing if no cure
+• Wait the full 14 days from receipt before filing if no cure

 • Consult Mississippi landlord-tenant counsel for contested cures